${{amount}}

 All of our windows are manufactured in Canada and some still ship from Canada to the United States (see above for which sizes we store and ship from the USA).

-Our product falls under HS Code 3925.20.0020 and therefore should qualify for duty-free treatment under the United States-Mexico-Canada Agreement (USMCA).
-This means that, under normal circumstances, there should be no import duties applied to our windows when they enter the US.
+Our product falls under HS Code 3925.20.0020 and therefore qualify for duty-free treatment under the United States-Mexico-Canada Agreement (USMCA).
+This means that, under the correct circumstances, there are no import duties applied to our windows when they enter the US.

 How we ship